fbpx

 Miscellaneous Facebook Groups

-There are a lot of Facebook groups that you can go to for assistance with apartment hunting.
+There are many Facebook groups you can join for assistance with apartment hunting.
 A simple search on Facebook will reveal many groups.
 Here they are by city.
-If you can’t find one for your city, please reach out [email protected] and we can suggest some in your area.
-Some tips such as searching for Expats in Amsterdam, Expat Republic The Hague, Housing The Hague/Rotterdam/Leiden, Expats in Eindhoven, Apartments for rent in Rotterdam/Leiden/The Hague/Utrecht, Expats in Utrecht or Expat Republic Utrecht.
+If you can’t find one for your city, please reach out hello@expatrepublic.com and we can suggest some in your area.
+Some tips include: searching for Expats in Amsterdam, Expat Republic The Hague, Housing The Hague/Rotterdam/Leiden, Expats in Eindhoven, Apartments for rent in Rotterdam/Leiden/The Hague/Utrecht, Expats in Utrecht, or Expat Republic Utrecht.
 There are loads of Facebook groups.
 Doing your search this way has the advantage of possibly connecting you directly with the landlord (cutting out the middleman).
-Keep in mind, however, there are loads of scammers who will try to get the first month’s rent from you only to disappear moments later.
-Make sure to check out the apartment first, ask for a phone number and whether or not registration is possible.
-Also, be wary of apartments for rent from those residing outside The Netherlands.
+Keep in mind, however, loads of scammers will try to get the first month’s rent from you only to disappear moments later.
+Make sure to check out the apartment first, and ask for a phone number and whether registration is possible.
+Also, be wary of apartments for rent from those residing outside the Netherlands.

 Real-Estate Agents (Makelaars)

 There are loads of real estate agents out there.
-Some are more honest than others, and due to the overwhelming number of dishonest ones, there’s a sort of stigma around real-estate agents in general in The Netherlands.
+Some are more honest than others, and because of the overwhelming number of dishonest ones, there’s a stigma around real estate agents in general in the Netherlands.
 From our standpoint, we’ve personally investigated a few which follow the rules and provide good service (Expats broker, for instance).
 Fill in the form below, and we’ll put you in touch with some options.

-Once you’ve found that cozy place to call home, don’t forget you will need to set up the utilities as well as the phone and internet.
-Keep in mind regarding utilities you can save money and time by using portals that provide package deals on gas, water, electricity, and internet, such as Utility Direct or PartnerPete.
+Once you’ve found that cosy place to call home, don’t forget you will need to set up utilities, as well as phone and internet.
+Keep in mind that regarding utilities, you can save money and time by using portals that provide package deals on gas, water, electricity, and internet, such as Utility Direct or PartnerPete.

 Consider Short Stay

-If you need a place for a short while to scope out where exactly you’ll sign a 6-12 month rental contract, consider a serviced or short stay apartment.
-Of course, you may only actually be in the country for a short period of time where Airbnb and hotels are too expensive, and an extended rental contract is not necessary.
+If you need a place for a short while to scope out exactly where you’ll sign a 6-12 month rental contract, consider a serviced or short-stay apartment.
+Of course, you may only be in the country for a short period, when Airbnb and hotels are too expensive and an extended rental contract is not necessary.
 Again, enter short stay housing—it’s perfect if you’re in town for a little longer than most but shorter than those who live here.

 5 Responses to "Resources for Finding a House or Room in The Netherlands"